 CBN forms as the THC compound degrades due to exposure to oxygen or heat.
 As THC breaks down, it loses its potency and psychoactive strength.
 It changes molecular structure to become CBN.

-Despite being psychoactive, CBN is primarily used for other purposes, such as promoting relaxation and aiding sleep, which is why it’s often found in products aimed at helping with sleep support.
+Despite being psychoactive, CBN is primarily used for other purposes, such as promoting relaxation and aiding to feel sleepiness, which is why it’s often found in products aimed at helping with sleep support.

 Psychoactive Effects Compared to THC